 Access to sustainable, affordable food sources is more important now than ever.
 This group looks for ways in which our community can contribute to food security and connect with local farmers.

-In the less busy winter months, the Ask a Farmer series provides the opportunity to meet a local farmer and to learn more about their background and growing/livestock-raising practices.
+The Ask a Farmer series, which provided the opportunity to meet a local farmer and to learn more about their background and growing/livestock-raising practices had to be haulted due to the COVID crisis.
+However, we are planning to continue the series as a podcast to be launched later this year.
+More information on this exciting new initiative will be available in the late spring or early summer.
 We welcome anyone with experience, ideas, questions, or just plain enthusiasm to join us in supporting access to sufficient, safe, and nutritious food.
 See Buy Local for a list of local farms.

 Greening Your Lawn